Arize-ai/phoenix/api_reference/README.md

 make clean html
 ```

-and the HTML sites should be built in the `build` directory.
+and the HTML sites should be built in the `api_reference/build` directory.

-NOTE: All custom static files should be placed in `_static`.
+NOTE: All custom static files should be placed in `source/_static`.

 ## PyData Theme